ToshY/BunnyNet-PHP/docs/SecureUrlGenerator.md

 ```
 ---
 ## Options
-The edge storage request has the following endpoints available:
+The edge storage request has the following methods available:
 * [Generate](#generate)
 ---
 ### Generate